AC Stark Shifts of Dark Resonances Probed with Ramsey Spectroscopy: Experiments

 The Ramsey pulse sequence consists of two pulses separated by a dark period (Fig. \ref{image:Lambda-scheme}.b).
 The first pulse with duration $\tau_1$ prepares an atomic coherence, or dark state, between levels $|1\rangle$ and $|2\rangle$, $T$ is the free evolution interval, and the second pulse with duration $\tau_2$ is for detection.
-The pulse sequence was generated by controlling the RF input to a double-pass acousto-optic modulator.
+The pulse sequence is generated by controlling the RF input to a double-pass acousto-optic modulator.
 The clock is typically operated with a CPT beam average input intensity of $1.33$ W/m$^2$ at the atoms' location.

-The absolute frequency shift of the central CPT Ramsey fringe from the accepted value of the hyperfine splitting of $^{87}$Rb was measured by locking a synthesizer to the central Ramsey fringe and comparing the stabilized RF frequency to a hydrogen maser reference.
+The absolute frequency shift of the central CPT Ramsey fringe from the accepted value of the hyperfine splitting of $^{87}$Rb is measured by locking a synthesizer to the central Ramsey fringe and comparing the stabilized RF frequency to a hydrogen maser reference.
 To accurately measure just the off-resonant light shifts, we took steps to mitigate other systematic shifts.
 The Doppler shift was minimized by applying the CPT beams orthogonal to $\vec{g}$ and retro-reflecting the CPT beam \cite{Esnault_PRA_2013}.
 The first CPT pulse was made long enough for the system to reach a nearly complete dark-state and minimize resonant light shifts \cite{Liu_PRApplied_2017}.
-Finally, the quadratic Zeeman shift was calculated by measuring the quantization magnetic field, using a magnetically sensitive atomic transition, and subtracted off.
-Even with these techniques, a small residual shift remained in our measurements.
-We attribute this to residual Doppler shifts (caused by imbalance between the input and the reflected CPT beam) as well as other technical shifts.
-Ultimately, we removed a shift of order $10^{-11}$ in fractional frequency units from our measurements to match the zero-crossing point of the theory.
+Finally, the quadratic Zeeman shift was calculated by measuring the quantization magnetic field using a magnetically sensitive atomic transition, and subtracted off.
+We removed a small residual shift in Fig. \ref{VSTR} from each data set in order to match the zero-crossing point for the theory.

 Light shift measurements have been performed versus total CPT intensity, intensity ratio, Ramsey period, and CPT interrogation scheme.
 The results have been compared to the theoretical model in Eq. (\ref{shift_Ramsey_general}).